numberscope/frontscope/doc/making-a-visualizer.md

 must appear in every p5 setup function.

 When a visualizer is resized, or the restart button on Numberscope is pressed, the class function `reset()` is called.
-By default, this calls both `presketch()` and `setup()`, and a new canvas is created.
+By default, this calls `setup()` but not `presketch()`, and a new canvas is created.
 However, the visualizer object constructor is not re-run and any data stored in variables in the visualizer object persists.
-That means that you have the option to forgo re-doing expensive pre-computations, by overriding `reset()` from the `P5Visualizer` base class.
+Those defaults mean that you have the option to forgo re-doing expensive pre-computations: if they don't need sketch access, you can put such calculations in `presketch()`.
+For even greater customization of what happens when, you can override/extend `reset()` from the `P5Visualizer` base class, or you can define a `resized()` method for behavior that only occurs when the canvas is resized.
+Note that in this latter case, if you do want `reset()` to occur on resize, you will need to call it yourself, as the presence of a `resized()` method replaces the default behavior.

 -   **p5 Template:** Go to the beginning of the sequence.
 Create palette colors.
 Set text alignment.